HexHive/GLeeFuzz/README.md

 ls -al <path_to_gleefuzz_r_workdir>/crashes/chrome_local &> ~/.tmp_gleefuzz-r.crash.log
 python3 experiment/number_of_crash.py ~/.tmp_gleefuzz-r.crash.log
 ```
-The output is a hourly breakdown of the number of crashes.
+The output is an hourly breakdown of the number of crashes.
 The script only records the first 24 hours (assuming the experiment is less than 24 hours).

 You can compare the result with the number of crashes reported in our paper (Figure 4b).
 This experiment shows our error message guided fuzzing triggers more crashes than random mutation.